im-daniel-wang/MaskOn-Clinical-and-N95-Mask-Detector/README.md

 Prediction Example
 ![image](mask.png)

+To try it using your own images:
+- Create a folder called "my_img" from the source directory
-To try it using your own images, put the image inside my_img/ in the root folder, and run the following command from the root folder:
+- put the image inside my_img/, and run the following command from the root folder:
 ```
 python demo.py
 ```